|

 Run the worker routine over worker on the calling os thread.

 Find a fiber, run it, handle how it gave up control, and park when nothing is runnable, until the pool is quiescent.
 Owns the current_worker thread-local for its duration.
-The hot path (find_work hitting the local deque, run, re-enqueue on yield) touches only this worker's own lock free deque.
-The global lock is reached only to park or for the global queue.
+The hot path (find_work hitting the local deque, run) touches only this worker's own lock free deque.
+The global lock is reached to park, for the global queue, and on every yield, a yielded fiber goes to the global tail so its peers get a turn, which is the point of yielding.

 |